li-boxuan/Parallel-GAT/README.md

 Mar 23: Finish project proposal

-Apr 4: Finish serialized GAT in C++
+Apr 11: [Checkpoint] Finish serialized GAT in C++

-Apr 11: [Checkpoint] Finish one parallelized version using OpenMP
+Apr 18:  Finish one parallelized version using OpenMP

-Apr 18: Finish another parallelized version using CUDA
+Apr 25: Finish another parallelized version using CUDA and conduct performance comparison

-Apr 25: Finish performance comparison

 Apr 29: Finish report

 May 5: Presentation

+## Milestone

+We have completed the pipeline for serialized version of GAT in C++.
+The current version supports random initialization of model parameters, including weights of the model the the input features of the node.
+It also support variable number of attention heads and hidden sizes.

+We believe we will be able to finish at least one parallelized version using OpenMP.
+Most of the work will be focused on the optimization of matrix multiplication and performance comparison.

+For the poster session, we plan to present the performance comparison of different parallelization versions and the the serialized version, with input graphs with different scales and connectivities.
+To hit this, we first need to ensure the our model is logically correct by comparing the outputs with the outputs of an oracle model.
+Then, we need to implement parallelized versions and optimize the message passing mechanism to increase cache utility and improve computation efficiency catering to the mechanism of the parallelization method of interest.

+The potential concerns may include: 1) how the memory size of our computing machine would limit the scale of the input graphs, 2) to what extent could we improve the efficiency using OpenMP and possibly CUDA.